juanmf/StepperMotors/README.md

 Here is where `stepper_motors_juanmf1.Navigation.BasicSynchronizedNavigation` can help.
-The drivers are still operating as `BlockingQueueWorker` with its own Thread but they share a Singleton Navigation object that aggregates drivers in need of pulsing sending single GPIO outputs commands at a time, with all necessary stepPins (one per driver).
+The drivers are still operating as `BlockingQueueWorker` with its own Thread but they share a Singleton Navigation object that aggregates drivers in need of pulsing sending single GPIO outputs commands at a time, with all necessary stepGpioPins (one per driver).

 This alone can be good enough if your client application isn't overloading the process. `BasicSynchronizedNavigation` implements active wait, looping through controllers (and blocking `stepper_motors_juanmf1.Controller.MotorDriver`)